University Marketing and Communications

 • Concise menus create authority, which helps your pages appear in search results.

-• You may not need these menus anymore.
+• You may not need this menu anymore.

-• If you do, then limit them to four to eight items.
+• If you do, then limit it to four to eight items.

 • List the most important, popular items first in your menu.